chanzuckerberg/cellxgene-census/docs/cell_census_schema_0.0.1.md

 #### Cell Census table of CELLxGENE Discover datasets – `census_obj[“census_info”][“datasets”]` – `SOMADataFrame`

-All datasets used to build the Cell Census MUST be modeled as a SOMADataFrame.
+All datasets used to build the Cell Census MUST be included in a table modeled as a `SOMADataFrame`.
 Each row MUST correspond to an individual dataset with the following columns:

 <table>
 <thead>